cosmos/ibc/ibc/4_IBC_USECASES.md

 #### Decentralized exchange

-A "decentralized exchange" zone may allow incoming & outgoing fungible and/or nonfungible token transfers through IBC.
+A "decentralized exchange" zone may allow incoming & outgoing fungible and/or nonfungible token transfers through IBC, and allow tokens stored on that zone to be traded with each other through a decentralized exchange protocol in the style of Uniswap or 0x (or future such protocols).

 #### Decentralized finance

-A "decentralized finance" zone, such as the Ethereum blockchain, may allow incoming & outgoing fungible and/or nonfungible token transfers though IBC.
+A "decentralized finance" zone, such as the Ethereum blockchain, may allow incoming & outgoing fungible and/or nonfungible token transfers though IBC, and allow tokens stored on that zone to interact with a variety of decentralized financial products: synthetic stablecoins, collateralized loans, liquidity pools, etc.

 ## Multichain contracts